In-Kind Benefits (Fringe Benefits) 2021

 Direct costs include the raw materials used in preparing the meal plus preparation and serving wages including social security costs.
 If the employer has agreed with a restaurant on the arrangement of meal services for the staff during their workday, the amount paid by the employer to the restaurant for the meal is the direct cost.

-Delivery costs of the meals to the place where the employees eat are not included in direct costs.
+Delivery costs of the meals to the place where the employees eat, as described above in subsection 1, are not included in direct costs.

 If employees pay back an amount of money to the employer for meals, it is not taken into account when direct costs are calculated, but it is subtracted from the tax value of the meal benefit.

-The valuation of a voucher or similar method of payment at 75% as described above in subsection 1 requires that employees only can use the voucher to pay for meals, i.e. no money, food ingredients or other commodities are given in return.
+The valuation of a voucher or similar method of payment at 75% as described above in subsection 1 requires that employees only can use the voucher to pay for meals and meal delivery, i.e. they receive no money, food ingredients or other commodities when paying with the voucher.
 If the voucher does not fulfil these requirements, it must be valued at nominal value.
 An employee can only receive one voucher per actual working day in Finland, on the condition that the employer has not made any other arrangements regarding daily meals.

-The valuation of amounts of euros on a device at 75%, as described above in subsection 1, requires that employees only can use them to pay for meals, i.e. no money, food ingredients or other commodities are given in return.
-If these requirements are not fulfilled, the euro balance, provided by the employer, on the device must be valued at its nominal value.
+The valuation of the amounts of euros on a device at 75%, as described above in subsection 1, requires that employees can only use them to pay for meals and for the delivery of meals, i.e. they receive no money, food ingredients or other commodities.
+If these requirements are not fulfilled, the euro balance, provided by the employer, on the device, must be valued at its nominal value.